Ficool

 Did he just earn a promotion by being honest?

-"You are the one who sent the bogus intel.
-That was so that the other packs would stay away from her!
-You planted that so you could trap her.
+"You're the one who sent the fake intel to keep the other packs away from her!
+You set it up to trap her.
 Now it's just you and her, and you nearly have her!
-How do I sound" Lucas winked.
+How do I sound?"
+Lucas winked.

-"And the other wolf" Lucas wondered.
+"And the other wolf?"
+Lucas wondered.

-"What other wolf" Dominic asked.
+"What other wolf?"
+Dominic replied.

 Julius wasn't safe.